plebhash/sv2-explained/md/01-mining.md

 ## How mining works

-The miner repeatedly changes the `nonce` value and applies a double `SHA256` to the block header until the output is smaller than the current difficulty target.
+The miner repeatedly changes the `nonce` value and applies a double `SHA256` to the block header until the output is smaller than the current `difficulty target`.

-If the difficulty target is met, the miner adds the new mined block to its local copy of the blockchain and immediately broadcasts the new block to all the other peers which he is connected to.
+If the `difficulty target` is met, the miner adds the new mined block to its local copy of the blockchain and immediately broadcasts the new block to all the other peers which he is connected to.

 The propagation of the new block needs to be as fast as possible since it’s crucial for the miner to claim the block reward.